[This post was originally published on 5th May 2017. It has been updated on 7th March 2022.]

 We’re sharing another welcome email (:p )but we couldn’t help it, it’s really nice.
 Lyft is a transportation network company and we’re fans of their emails.
 Take a look at this one.
 The introduction gives a clear idea about what the brand is about and what kind of emails to expect from them in the future.
 Bingo!
 The same CTA above the fold and at the bottom in bright pink is just what it should be like.
 While they explain ‘how lyft works’ through an image and some text, minimalism is maintained to the core.

-Minimalism is a way of thinking.
+Minimalism isn’t just a design trend; it is a way of thinking.
 It puts you in a dominant position as you can control the reader’s eye movement as they scroll through your email.
 Also, fewer the elements in the design, fewer the chances of the design going out of style.
-It is this timeless potential it carries that makes minimalist emails a vital element of email design.
+It is this timeless potential it carries that makes minimalist templates so powerful and effective.